tanaka31-dot/PennInTouchLite/README.md

 When you submit:
 1. stage all changes, commit, and push to gitlab
-2. zip up the project and upload it on canvas
+2. share the project with me on gitlab Mcolombo99
-3. Along with your canvas submission, post a comment that is the link to your heroku-deployed project.
+3. Submit your heroku link on gradescope

 ## VII.
 Extra Credits